Gakomi/steamdeckrecovery/README.md

 # This is for people that can't boot in to recovery media

-This is due to Valve making a recovery image that boots only when you are using some specific usb sticks or sd memory cards.
+I think this issue ocures due to Valve making a stupid bios (initially I thought it was just the recovery image grub not working correctly but I found out that this same issue happens with windows images too)

 KEEP IN MIND IT'S A WORKAROUND THAT I FOUND IN ORDER TO FIX MY DECK I'M NOT RESPONSIBLE FOR ANY DAMAGE YOU DO TO YOUR OWN DEVICE